polina-munoz/black-hoodie-bay-area-2018/day_one_theory.md

 HTTP Methods

 - GET: tell the server it wants information about something identified in the uri
+  - do not use for state changing actions --> it can be cached, parameters will be logged in browser history/proxies
+  - not recommended for sensitive data (bc it can be cached and viewed by proxies etc)
+  - It can also be leaked by HTTP headers through other websites
   - not permitted to have request bodies
   - You have the URI query string available to you if you need to send additional data to the server
 - POST: add an entity as a child of an object identified in the URI
+  - used for state changing actions
+  - not cached, logged in browser history
+  - safe for handling sensitive data
   - data is submitted to server in request body
+- Status codes:
+  - for security, the most interesting one is 500s, when you stumble across it
+- Options: CORs will send a preflight options request

 DOM